THAIS AFONSO

 ADULT & YOUNG ADULT FICTION

 She's looking for almost all sub-genres of Fantasy, except Grimdark and Military.
 She's keen on anti-colonial Epics, High-Fantasy set in the Global South, retellings of Global Majority Myths, Sci-Fi Fantasies in the vein of Arcane, and historicals that feels almost Second World, like Siren Queen.
-She also loves cozy, whimsical stories, like The Very Secret Society of Irregular Witches or the Emily Wilde series.
-In Romantasy, she's also looking for an epic, several-book-long love story like The Jasmine Throne, but anything Queer will probably have her interest.

-In YA, she's currently open to Fantasy, Sci-Fi, Horror, and Supernatural Mysteries/Thrillers.
+In YA, she's currently open to Fantasy, Sci-Fi, Horror, and Speculative Mysteries/Thrillers.
 She's predominantly interested in anything with a speculative bent.
 She's also especially keen on championing Queer voices in this space, especially BIPOC Queer voices.

 In Mystery/Thrillers, give her anything that would crossover into horror because of supernatural elements.
 Anything you'd comp to Invocations, for example.
 She'd also love to see a speculative take on a story similar to The Reappearance of Rachel Price.